Rice and Corn Stocks Inventory, January 2018

-- The total rice stock inventory as of
+- The total rice stocks inventory as of

-- Compared with the previous year, rice stocks in the households grew by
+- Relative to the previous year, rice stocks inventory level increased by

-30.03 percent.On the other hand, stocks in commercial warehouses and in NFA depositories dropped by 11.25 percentand 63.30 percent, respectively (Table 1).
+4.40 percentin the households.
+However, stocks from both commercial warehouses and NFA depositories dropped by 9.57 percentand 80.48 percent, respectively (Table 1).

-- The total rice inventory for this month would be sufficient for
+- The total rice inventory for this month would last for

 Monthly rice and corn stocks inventory are generated from three sectors, namely: household, commercial, and National Food Authority (NFA).
 The household stocks are taken from the Palay and Corn Stocks Survey (PCSS1) of the PSA, which covers farming and non-farming households nationwide.
 The commercial stocks are sourced from registered grains businessmen through the Commercial Stocks Survey (CSS), conducted by the NFA, the results of which are submitted to PSA.
 NFA stocks are monitored from their warehouses/depositories.